Applied sciences

 ORCID: ORCID

-1. Krakow University of Technology, Faculty of Architecture
+1. Warsaw University of Technology Faculty of Architecture

 Download PDF Download RIS Download Bibtex